essteer/backgammon/README.md

 Doubles (e.g., [5, 5]) permit four moves rather than two (i.e., [5, 5, 5, 5]), to be used in combination on between one and four pieces.

-This makes it possible to reach 15, 16, 18, 20, and 24.

-It also skews the probabilities of reaching the face value numbers between 1 and 12.
+This makes it possible to reach 15, 16, 18, 20, and 24, but also skews the probabilities of reaching numbers between 1 and 12.
 For example, the roll [3, 3] grants the moves [3, 3, 3, 3], and could be used to move a single piece 3, 6, 9, or 12 spaces.

 **About this repo**